PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 /bin/ping6
 ```

-Running this `menu` command prompted for an option and output a status check of the site, network configuration information or the kernel version.
-I then fed the command through strings to validate that it was shelling out to another command and was pleased to see it called out to both `curl` and `uname`.
+Running this `menu` command prompted for an option and then output a corresponding status check of the site, network configuration information or the kernel version.
+I then fed the command through strings to validate that it was shelling out and was pleased to find that it called out to both `curl` and `uname`.

 ```
 kenobi@kenobi:~$ /usr/bin/menu